Embedded-BDI/embedded-bdi.github.io/pages/mydoc/how_it_works.md

 ### Compile agent executable

 Once the three files are placed on its corresponding locations (`data/functions.h`, `data/agentspeak.asl`, and `agent.config`), the agent executable can be compiled.
-The build process can be split into two phases:
+The build process is split into two phases:

 1. AgentSpeak translation: first, the `data/agentspeak.asl` file is translated from the AgentSpeak language to a C++ header file (`src/config/configuration.h`).
 2. Agent compilation: once the agent code is translated to a corresponding C++ header file, the agent can be compiled using the Embedded-BDI library and the files provided by the user.